cchanialidis/combayes/README.md

 Both papers focus on the Bayesian implementation of the COM-Poisson regression model.
 The latter paper takes advantage of the [exchange algorithm](https://dslpitt.org/uai/papers/06/p359-murray.pdf), an MCMC method applicable to situations where the sampling model (likelihood) can only be computed up to a normalisation constant.
 The algorithm requires to draw from the sampling model, which in the case of the COM-Poisson distribution can be done efficiently using rejection sampling.

+If you want to get a really short intro to the COM-Poisson distribution enter the URL of the README.html document at <http://htmlpreview.github.io/>.

 <!-- COM-Poisson distribution -->
 <!-- ------------------------ -->
 <!-- The COM-Poisson distribution is a two-parameter generalisation of the Poisson distribution that allows for different levels of dispersion.
 The discrete random variable $Y$ is said to be COM-Poisson($\mu,\nu$) distributed if its probability mass function is -->